 Review your savings options

-There are several accounts you can consider to save up for prenatal costs, delivery expenses and other baby needs as they grow.
+There are several accounts you can consider when saving for a baby.
+You’ll want to save up for prenatal costs, delivery expenses and other baby needs as they grow.
 Some of these saving methods even have tax benefits.

 Put away cash in an HSA if you have an HDHP.
 HSA accounts are only for high-deductible insurance plan holders.
 HSAs are triple tax-exempt, according to Burns.
 “You can put money into this account tax-free, it can grow tax-deferred and you can take money out of it without paying taxes either,” Burns said.